datasci611/bios611-projects-fall-2019-fangcao730/Project_3/README.md

 # To obtain the output
-Clone the whole project repository. and cd ./ bios611-projects-fall-2019-fangcao730/Project_3/Scripts Then run the command: make Report.html -f Makefile
+Clone the whole project repository. and cd ./bios611-projects-fall-2019-fangcao730/Project_3/Scripts (Make sure there's no space between the directories) Then run the command: make Report.html -f Makefile
 It will be located in the same Scripts folder called Report.html